 Things to do on a rainy day at home

-- Bake with your kids– let them be in charge of the decorating
+- Bake with your kids and let them be in charge of the decorating

-- Rent/stream a movie online, or at the library, get some popcorn and make a day of it.
+- Watch a movie at home – get some cushions, popcorn and make a day of it.

 - Make an indoor obstacle course

-- Put on some music (old records would be good) and dance in many different ways i.e. disco, tribal, crazy contemporary
+- Put on some music (old records would be good) and dance in many different ways i.e. disco, tribal, crazy contemporary, in the dark

-- Have a lunch picnic on the floor
+- Have a picnic lunch, snack or dinner on the floor

-- Embrace the rain and get outdoors – jump, play and run in it or just take a stroll under the umbrella.
+- Embrace the rain and get outdoors – jump, play, dance and run in it or just take a stroll under the umbrella

 - Display your family photos on the TV or device.
 Maybe even get the kids to make their own slideshow of a particular event or person (you would be surprised by their tech knowledge)

-- Become storytellers by making up your own stories – they could even be spooky stories for a rainy, gloomy day!
+- Become storytellers – make up your own stories.
 You could even record a child’s storytelling on tape so it can be played back to them another day.
-(I highly recommend doing this, from experience)

 - Make robots/monsters/box people/cities out of old boxes or suitable throw-away items and paint them.

-- Make paper mache masks or creatures using balloons, newspaper/scrap paper, flour and water – paint when dry.
+- Make paper mache masks or creatures using balloons, newspaper/scrap paper, flour and water.
+Paint and decorate when dry.

-- Decorate blown eggs – blowing the white and yolk out of an egg can take a long time for a child!!
-This will keep them occupied for a while!
+- Decorate blown eggs โ blowing the white and yolk out of an egg can take a long time for a child!!

 - Make a batch of playdough and get creative – you could even try Nutella Playdough (and yes it is edible)